October 4, 2009

 When you place the bench on an incline it forces your shoulder into external rotation.
 If you’re someone with a structural deficit in the front of the shoulder joint (perhaps due to the aforementioned laxity or a history of dislocation) you’ll find that this increases the likelihood of pain or injury.
 Try keeping the bench flat and see if that makes a difference.
 Worried about strengthening your upper chest?
 According to some literature, inclining the bench does not alter the activity of the upper pectoral.
 Instead, it decreases the activation of the sternal portion of the pectoral (in the midline of your chest).

 Our chiropractic and physiotherapy clinic in Burlington can help you with your shoulder pain.
 We offer various methods of treatment; which one is best for you depends on a variety of factors.
-For more information please contact us at 905.220.7858 or email us at firstname.lastname@example.org
+Many people choose active release technique for their chronic shoulder pain, but it may not be right for you.
+For more information please contact us at 905.220.7858 or email us at email@example.com

 Glass SC, Armstrong T. Electromyographical activation of the pectoralis muscle during incline and decline bench press.
 Journal of Strength and Conditioning Research 1997; 11: 163-167.